xeniatay/wkrpt400-wanderable-documentation/README.md

 **ie-manifest**

 `ie-manifest` is a special manifest created to handle LTIE9 browsers.
 In those browsers, an unobstrusive header appears, prompting the user to upgrade their browser.

-### Creating a new Wanderable page

-Here are the steps to create a new page on the site:

-*View/HTML*
-- Scope the page using a `body_class` in the view file:

-    <% content_for :body_class do %> page-sample page-sample-js <% end %>
-    <% content_for :content do %>
-      // page content here
-  <% end %>

-**Less**

-- Create a Less file and place it in the appropriate component directory
-    - e.g. `app/assets/stylesheets/less/global/_header.less`

-- In the Less file you created, add a scope for the styles you write

-    // styles for page_sample.html.erb
-    // ------------------------------

-    .page-sample {
-        // write styles here
-    }

-- Include this Less file in the appropriate component bundle

-    @import "less/global/_header";

-**JS**

-- Create a JS file and place it in the appropriate component directory

-- In the JS file you created, add a scope for the scripts you write

-    /*
-      JS for page_sample.html.erb
-      Scope: .page-sample-js
-    */

-    $('.page-sample-js').ready(function() {
-        // write scripts here
-    });

-*Voila!
-The JS file will automatically be included on the site by a manifest.*

 ## Wanderable's Customized Bootstrap